Introducing support for the Kubernetes Gateway API in the ngrok Kubernetes Operator

 and Filters

-to support any desired matching logic or transformation needed by app developers.
 This means users don’t need to maintain bespoke configurations for each environment and eliminates friction when migrating from one platform to another as the Gateway API abstracts connectivity by providing a common interface into Kubernetes.
 Furthermore, the Gateway API’s role-based framework allows individual app developers to integrate with the same gateway independently, without impacting each other’s services.

 What’s next?

-Get started with the ngrok Kubernetes Gateway API integration
+Get started with the ngrok Operator today

-If you don’t have an account, you can sign up today to get started with ngrok.
 Reach us on Twitter, the ngrok community on Slack, or contact us at support@ngrok.com and share your feedback on this developer preview of the Gateway API.